MPiwowarski/smart-docs/README.md

 The account key store file password is : password"

 c) Bear in mind you need to have jdk installed on your machine.
 It can be downloaded from: https://www.oracle.com/java/technologies/javase-jdk16-downloads.html

+4.Extra info about smart contracts
+a) to generate Ethereum smart contract via VS Code need to install Solidity and truffle extensions;
+b) to compile the Solidity smart contract just run "truffle compile" in the powershell terminal.